AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

 - **Reconstruction (decoder) performance is poor** : switch to BCE and set the scaling factor of the reconstruction loss to 0.5, OR adjust the weight of the MSE loss to make it closer to 1 in the weighted sum.

-.. _WNet3D, A Deep Model for Fully Unsupervised Image Segmentation: https://arxiv.org/abs/1711.08506
+.. _WNet, A Deep Model for Fully Unsupervised Image Segmentation: https://arxiv.org/abs/1711.08506
 .. _open an issue: https://github.com/AdaptiveMotorControlLab/CellSeg3d/issues